Ankit0592/Masterbot/service/Service.md

 [S1] A developer named Foo changes the status of an issue from “In Progress” to “Completed”. </br>
 [S2] Bot sends notification to other team members who are working on the same as: UPDATE TEST-1234 has been marked as ‘Completed’ by Foo. </br>

+#### Use Case 3:  Find duplicate issues of a given issue on Jira
+Preconditions: Bot must be able to access Jira API

+Main: User asks bot to provide duplicate issues of a given issue.
+Bot lists the duplicate issue number and url for the same.

+Sub flows:
+[S1] User types "Duplicate {issue id}". </br>
+[S2] Bot provides list of duplicate issues.</br>

+Alternate flows:
+[E1] No duplicate issue found.